 I’m excited to share it: “How Gödel’s Proof Works” (Quanta Magazine).

 To celebrate, here are some thoughts, as they spring to mind, about Gödel’s results in the context of discussions about Gödel’s results, rather than about the results themselves.
 Eventually, as usual, I’ll start quoting podcast discussions.
 Seems appropriately meta.
 Consciousness will emerge (that is, it turns out, nothing but a pun, as you’ll see).

 Wolchover’s explanation is adapted from Earnest Nagel & James Newman’s classic 1958 book Gödel’s Proof (be sure to get the 2001 edition edited by Douglas Hofstadter), which itself is a somewhat simplified version of the proof.
-I read it recently and enjoyed it quite a lot!
+I read it recently and liked it a lot!

 Still, the article really does a wonderful job of getting across the mathematical and conceptual gists of Gödel’s results, as well as imparting what all the hubbub is all about.

-While contemplating the article, or even before reading it, you might want to watch this video for a fantastic visual presentation of a related (or analogous) result from 1936, Alan Turing’s Halting Problem:
+While contemplating the article, you might want to have first watched this video for a fantastic visual presentation of a related (or analogous) result from 1936, Alan Turing’s Halting Problem: